JBVer/Cube3D/README.md

 </p>

 ## 💡 About the project
-* This project is inspired by the game Wolfenstein 3D (1992).
-It delves into ray-casting and 3D graphics using the MiniLibX library.
+* A replica of the game Wolfenstein 3D (1992).
+Delves into ray-casting and 3D graphics.

 ## MiniLibX installation
 This project utilizes the MiniLibX library through the Metal framework (macOS 10.13+)